A. There is at least one metaphysically possible world at which every single person God could've created suffers from transworld depravity (TWD).

 Such is the same illicit pattern of inference involved in reasoning that if each book in the library is such that it's possible to read it in a single day, then it's possible to read each book in the library in a single day.
 In fact, the inference from (1) to (2) relies on the unargued assumption of the truth of Interworld Plenitude.
 But if Intraworld Plenitude better captures the distribution of counterfactuals of creaturely freedom, then not only is the inference from (1) to (2) demonstrably false, but (2) is false as well.
 And as it turns out, Plantinga and others have (to date) failed to show that the former is more plausible than the latter.
 Therefore, not only is the inference from (1) to (2) undercut, but (2) is undercut as well.

 Third, there are burden-shifting grounds against (2).
 For what grounds the counterfactuals of freedom here?
-Presumably, it's the character or nature of a given being.
+Presumably, it's the character or nature or preference structure of a given being.
 This seems to be the most plausible explanation for why it's supposed to be that the redeemed in heaven never do wrong.
 So, for example, the Christian tradition speaks of the renovation of the "heart" of the Christian into one that, like God's, finds sin repulsive -- or at least uninteresting --, and which delights in what is right and good.
 But if so, then all that's required to create a free being that wouldn't sin is to endow them with such a "heart", and with a sanctified and glorified nature or character.
 (This needn't obviously require that there is no possible world at which such creatures freely do wrong, but only that, relative to the possible world in question, there is no "close" world (in the Lewis/Stalnaker sense) at which they do wrong).
-But, prima facie, it's possible for an omnipotent being to create beings and endow them with such a nature or character at every possible world at which the former exists -- indeed, it's a standardly held view among Christians that God will perform such a transformation on the saints when they reach the afterlife.
+So, for example, it's not implausible that at any possible world W God could've created, God can create tokens of a type of creature that has libertarian free will, but also has a nature that makes it "grossed out" by the thought of doing wrong (on a par with, say, eating a shit sandwich), and that makes them delight in what is right and good.
+Such creatures have the power to do wrong; it's just that their inclinations are strongly against it.
+As such, the possible worlds at which they freely do wrong aren't "close" (in the Lewis-Stalnaker sense) to W, in which case God can't actualize them -- i.e., they aren't "feasible" worlds.
 But if so, then there is no metaphysically possible world at which every creaturely essence God could create suffers from transworld depravity.
 And if that's right, then Plantinga's free will defense is unsuccessful.

 A. I'm not sure you're right about that.
 For suppose God creates creatures with a "heavenly" character from the get-go.
 Then since they didn't form their character through their free choices, they're not free at all.
 But whether or not we say such beings are free, perhaps we should say that it's better to be able to shape one's character through free choices than to come "ready-made" as it were with a morally perfect character.